simoninns/extreme-ap305c-bracket/README.md

 ## Assembly

 Place each one of the lever bumps into the lever recess sideways.
 Twist level bump through 90 degrees.
 The bump should lock into place.
 This is easier if you use a pair of small flat-nosed pliers.

+## Disclaimer

+Please note that this bracket is the personal work of the author.
+This bracket is not associated with nor endorsed by Extreme Networks.